 Tea and chocolate go well together, so I the cake itself is chocolate cake, using Earl Grey tea butter in the mixture.
 A little sweetened Earl Grey tea is drizzled over each layer and the layers are sandwiched together with Earl Grey tea buttercream.

-The cake was coated in fondant icing, with various Afternoon Tea and other Alice in Wonderland-esque features made mostly out of chocolate and marzipan: all edible, as should be the case with any cake.
+The cake was coated in fondant icing which I flavoured with pistachio powder, along with various Afternoon Tea and other Alice in Wonderland-esque features made mostly out of chocolate and marzipan: all edible, as should be the case with any cake.

 Fondant icing is not to everybody’s taste, but the ones you buy in specialist kitchen shops are usually excellent – and they actually taste nice: not soapy and overly sweet as the more mass produced ones can taste.